alex-ant/ultra-trie/README.md

 ![smaple](https://github.com/LoudRun/ultra-trie/raw/master/non-code/autocomplete.png "autocomplete")

-Text autocomplete is one of the common cases where the algorithm is used.
+Text autocomplete is one of the common use cases.

 ### Usage